ankurk91/fcm-notification-channel/README.md

 ### Attribution

-The package based on [this](https://github.com/kreait/laravel-firebase/pull/69) PR
+The package is based on [this](https://github.com/kreait/laravel-firebase/pull/69) PR

 ### License